Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Generalized f-STIRAP

 While the analytical expressions derived in Sec.~\ref{subsec:Gf-STIRAP_deriv} enable complete and precise population transfer, the corresponding laser pulses may be challenging to generate in a realistic experimental setting.
 This is particularly true in the ultrafast regime required to control the electron dynamics, where accurately timing and shaping such unconventional pulses remains extremely challenging with current technologies.
 An alternative strategy we explore in this section is to approximate the envelope of each pulse by a single Gaussian function.
 Although such a procedure does not strictly satisfy all the requirements, e.g. those outlined in Eqs.~(\ref{eq:STIRAP_conditions}), the resulting population transfer can nonetheless remain highly efficient due to the intrinsic robustness of STIRAP.

 To test the viability of using Gaussian pulses to implement the generalized f-STIRAP, we perform a least square fit to the analytic pulse shapes using the amplitudes $E_{P/S}$, durations $\gamma_{P/S}$, and arrival times $t_{P/S}$ of the Gaussians as the free parameters.
 This procedure leads, in general, to a new set of parameters that are not necessarily related to those present in Eqs.~(\ref{eq:two_ps}), as these new values include the initial $\alpha$ and final $\beta$ mixing angles.
 We consider the same system investigated in Sec.~\ref{subsec:Gf-STIRAP_deriv} with same parameters of the left and right fields but explore the population transfer from a superposition with mixing angle $\alpha=\pi/4$ to the eigenstate $\ket{1}$ of the system, i.e. $\beta=0$.
-For these conditions, the analytically obtained Rabi frequencies (see Eqs.~(\ref{eq:two_ps})) together with the corresponding fitted Gaussians ($E_P=5.02$~TW/cm$^2$, $E_S=0.113$~TW/cm$^2$, $\gamma_P=50$~fs, $\gamma_S=82.893$~fs, $t_P=375.3$~fs, and $t_S=406.56$~fs) are depicted by solid and dashed lines, respectively, in panel~(a) of Fig.~\ref{fig:APPROX}.
+For these conditions, the analytically obtained Rabi frequencies (see Eqs.~(\ref{eq:two_ps})) together with the corresponding fitted Gaussians ($E_P=21.76$~TW/cm$^2$, $E_S=67.8$~TW/cm$^2$, $\gamma_P=12$~fs, $\gamma_S=16.68$~fs, $t_P=50$~fs, and $t_S=57.63$~fs) are depicted by solid and dashed lines, respectively, in panel~(a) of Fig.~\ref{fig:APPROX}.
 As one can see, while in this setting the analytic pump pulse is a perfect Gaussian (since $\beta=0$), the derived Stokes pulse deviates from the pure Gaussian form.

-We solved the TDSE with both analytic and fitted Rabi frequencies.
-The obtained populations of the field free states are depicted by solid (analytic pulses) and dashed (fitted Gaussians) lines in panel~(b) of Fig.~\ref{fig:APPROX}.
+We solve the TDSE with both analytic and fitted Rabi frequencies.
+The obtained populations of the field free states are depicted by solid (analytic pulses) and dashed (fitted Gaussians) lines in Fig.~\ref{fig:APPROX}(b).
 We observe that the population transfer dynamics are very similar to each other, although fitted Gaussian pulses lead to additional oscillations during the interaction with the fields.
 Importantly, the final state populations remain nearly identical, demonstrating the effectiveness of the approximate generalized f-STIRAP in controlling quantum coherences.